prasaar/aiwhispr/README.md

 export AIWHISPR_LOG_LEVEL
 ```

-**Setup the environment variables in your shell login script example .bashrc**
+**Remember to add the environment variables in your shell login script**

 ## Your first setup
 AIWhispr package comes with sample data, nginx configuration, index.html for nginx setup , python (flask) script to help you get started.